 You can also get a partial retest for free if you bring your car back to the same test centre before the end of the next working day and are having specific areas retested.

 There is a fairly extensive list of what these areas are.
 Some examples of what is included are:

 Should you remove your car from the test centre and take it for a retest within ten working days of when you originally failed then you only need to get a partial retest.
 However, in this instance you may need to pay a fee.

 What to do if you're unhappy

-You can appeal against a failure by filling in a VT17 form.
+You can appeal against an MOT failure by filling in a VT17 form.
 This must be received by the Driving and Vehicle Standards Agency (DVSA) within 14 working days of the test.

 The DVSA will then give you an appointment to recheck your vehicle and you will have to repay the MOT test fee.
 If the appeal is successful then you can get a full or partial refund on the cost of the MOT.